 On the Royal Family’s anniversaries, such as birthdays, it’s a tradition for the monarch and family to be celebrated from the balcony.
 Christian X attracted, for example, an exceptionally large crowd on his 70th birthday on the 26th December 1940, when many Danes, under the influence of the German Occupation, wished to hail the King, and a correspondingly large crowd was present on his 75th birthday a few months after the Liberation.

 The tradition is still kept alive, and Queen Margrethe is usually present at Amalienborg on her birthday, the 16th April.
-Her Majesty and the Prince Consort reside the palace opposite, Christian IX’s Palace, and therefore wave from the opposite balcony.
+Her Majesty reside the palace opposite, Christian IX’s Palace, and therefore wave from the opposite balcony.

 Model of Amalienborg